 Environmental Humanities is an international, open-access journal that aims to invigorate current interdisciplinary research on the environment.
 In response to a growing interest around the world in the many questions that arise in this era of rapid environmental and social change, the journal publishes outstanding scholarship that draws humanities disciplines into conversation with each other, and with the natural and social sciences.

-Volume Two is now available.
+Volume Three is now available.

 This volume includes seven fantastic articles on a range of themes, including a provocation on the anthropocene by Eileen Crist and our first ‘review essay’ by Karyn Pilgrim